EternityForest/THUNDERWARS/README.md

 #### Base (third line): Bulk items left at camp/vehicle/rucksack/etc.

+#### Unofficial "Fourth Layer"

 Civilians in non-emergency situations almost always have an additional "fourth layer" of things that can be readily bought, borrowed, ran home for, or otherwise found easily.
+This concept does not appear to be discussed in survival circles, but it is a key difference between everyday life and tactical situations.

-This makes many non-critical items less important than they seem to be.
+Many non-critical items are much less important than they seem to be.

 For every item, determine what layer it belongs in, and how it should be securely carried.